tylerrcady/clarify/README.md

 #### General Flow Figures:
-If you decide not to request admin privileges to view features, you can view the general flow below (blurred intentionally).
+If you decide not to request admin privileges to view features, you can view the general flow of milestone 1 implementations below (blurred intentionally).

 ![demo-figures](https://github.com/user-attachments/assets/11c504dc-da2c-4405-9cd2-a366875d8560)